Pylons/pyramid/docs/narr/views.rst

    might be found as the result of a request.

 Most views accept a single argument: ``request``.
-This argument represents a WebOb Request object representing the current WSGI request.
+This argument represents a :term:`WebOb` :term:`Request` object representing the current HTTP request.

 A view callable may always return a :term:`WebOb` :term:`Response` object directly.
 It may optionally return another arbitrary